Emergence of simple and complex contagion dynamics from weighted belief networks: Introduction

-Here, we propose a belief dynamics model that couples the tendency to internal coherence of beliefs with social contagion theory.
-It builds on a recent work that models the internal belief system as an undirected, unweighted network of semantic concepts~\cite{rodriguez2016collective}.
-We introduce the strength of beliefs and a natural dynamics that accounts for both the tendency of entertaining coherent notions and to align beliefs with that of the people one interacts with.
-We show that both simple and complex contagion dynamics emerge organically from the dynamics of the belief network.
+Here, we propose a belief dynamics model that couples the cognitive tendency toward internal coherence with social contagion theory.
+Our model builds on recent work that models the internal belief system as an undirected, unweighted network of semantic concepts~\cite{rodriguez2016collective}.
+We introduce the strength of beliefs and natural dynamics that account for the tendency to have a coherent set of beliefs and to align beliefs with those of the people one interacts with.
+We show that, depending on the context in which beliefs exist, both simple and complex contagion dynamics emerge organically from the dynamics of the belief network.